MPMcIntyre/ReacTron/README.md

 <h4>developerSettings.js</h4>
 <ul>
   <li>webpackStats: If false, custom messages are displayed, else, normal webpack messages are displayed</li>
-  <li>electronDeferTime: time-out time for the DelayStart.js script</li>
+  <li>electronDeferTime: Time-out time for the DelayStart.js script</li>
-  <li>ipcPort: The udp port that dgram uses for webpack to emit the <li>compilation complete event to DelayStart.js</li>
+  <li>ipcPort: The udp port that dgram uses for webpack to emit the compilation complete event to DelayStart.js</li>
-  <li>showBundleAnalyzer: is used in webpack.config.js to show the bundle analyzer or not</li>
+  <li>showBundleAnalyzer: Is used in webpack.config.js to show the bundle analyzer or not</li>
   <li>bundleAnalyzerPortA: Bundle analyzer port for the renderer files</li>
   <li>bundleAnalyzerPortB: Bundle analyzer port for the main files
   <li>reactDevTools: Enable/disable react developer tools extension </li>